Haditha massacre: Allegations of investigative failures

-Family, friends, defense lawyers and right-wing radio host Michael Savage strongly criticized the Naval Criminal Investigative Service (NCIS) for its role in the case.
+Family, friends, defense lawyers, and right-wing radio host Michael Savage strongly criticized the Naval Criminal Investigative Service (NCIS) for its role in the case.
 They highlighted the string of immunities that were granted as a sign of NCIS bungling.

 In December 2011, 400 pages of classified notes from top-secret interviews with US soldiers about the killings were discovered in a dump on the outskirts of Baghdad.
 Also in December 2011, The Washington Post published NCIS photographs of the aftermath of the killings.

 Iraqi people

 Iraqis expressed disbelief and voiced outrage after the six-year US military prosecution ended with none of the Marines sentenced to jail.
 The Iraqi government said that the ruling did "not fit the crime" and that it plans legal action on behalf of families of victims killed.
 Survivor Awis Fahmi Hussein commented.

 I was expecting that the American judiciary would sentence this person to life in prison and that he would appear and confess in front of the whole world that he committed this crime, so that America could show itself as democratic and fair.

 Youssef Ayid, who lost four brothers in the Haditha raid, said, "We are sad to see the criminals escape justice".
 "This is an assault on humanity" said Khalid Salman, a Haditha councillor and lawyer for the victims.
 He also said the sentence did not "mean the end" of his legal efforts.
 "There are orphans, widows and old people who are still suffering and hurting from that terrible massacre. ...If we find no way, we will go to the international courts."
+Abdul Rahman Najm al-Mashhadani, president of the Hammurabi Human Rights Organization, stated that "Haditha stripped Iraqis of any illusion about the US military’s intent.
+They didn’t come to liberate, but to conquer [...]
+After Haditha, no Iraqi still respected the US government."